troindx/nestjs-rviewer-challenge/README.md

 ```

 ## Test
 You can run the following tests.
-Tests are found inside of the modules/<modulename>/test folder. e2e tests can be found in the /test file.
+Tests are found inside of the modules/<modulename>/test folder. e2e tests can be found in the /test folder.

 ```bash
 # unit tests